hakimel/reveal.js/README.md

 A CSS 3D slideshow tool for quickly creating good looking HTML presentations.
 Doesn't _rely_ on any external libraries but [highlight.js](http://softwaremaniacs.org/soft/highlight/en/description/) is included by default for code highlighting.

 Note that this requires a browser with support for CSS 3D transforms and ``classList``.
 If CSS 3D support is not detected, the presentation will degrade to less exciting 2D transitions.
-You could also use a polyfill for ``classList`` to make this work in < iOS 5 and < Safari 5.1, [here's one](https://github.com/remy/polyfills/blob/master/classList.js) from [@remy](https://github.com/remy).
+A [polyfill for ``classList``](https://github.com/remy/polyfills/blob/master/classList.js) by [@remy](https://github.com/remy) is also incuded to make this work in < iOS 5, < Safari 5.1 and IE.

-Curious about how this looks in action?
+Curious about how it looks in action?
 [Check out the demo page](http://lab.hakim.se/reveal-js/).

-# Examples
+## Examples

 * http://lab.hakim.se/reveal-js/ (original)
 * http://www.ideapolisagency.com/ by [@achrafkassioui](http://twitter.com/achrafkassioui)